How to add gadgets back to Windows 11 or Windows 10

 All in all gadgets were very useful options that supported a particular desktop-focused way of working, and it was quite a surprise when they were dropped completely (rather than redesigned and made more secure).

 Gadgets can contain viruses like any other software.
 Despite the warning when installing a gadget people seemed to think that it is safe to run any gadget (e.g. like it is to view a website).
 That is not the case.
 Opening a gadget is as dangerous as it is to run an .exe file.
 But this is not a security hole.
-If an attacker wanted to access your computer, he'd need to convince you to open his prepared .gadget file.
+If an attacker wanted to access your computer, he’d need to convince you to open his prepared .gadget file.
 As long as you trust the source of the gadgets you install and you use anti-virus software you should be safe.
-You can read on Microsoft official statement to this here.
+You can read Microsoft's official statement about this.

 So, desktop gadgets can still be added to Windows 10 but after significant updates of the Windows OS you may need to re-enable your gadgets.